 Limits on Damages

-Thanks to a Georgia Supreme Court decision in 2010, which held that a cap on compensatory damages violated the state's constitution, there are almost no limits under Georgia law on damages that can be recovered in a motor vehicle accident case, whether the damages be to one's property, nor does it matter whether they are the variety of damages that are harder to measure in a dollar value.
+Thanks to a Georgia Supreme Court decision in 2010, which held that a cap on compensatory damages violated the state's constitution, there are almost no limits under Georgia law on damages that can be recovered in a motor vehicle accident case.
+It does not matter whether the damages are to one's property, nor does it matter whether they are the variety of damages that are harder to measure in a dollar value.
 Such damages include injuries, like compensation for pain and suffering.

-However, there is one type of damages that is limited: punitive damages.
-These damages are meant to punish a party for particularly reprehensible conduct — in the case of a car accident, an example might be a drunk driver who caused severe and permanent injury to another party in a collision.
+However, there is one type of damages that is limited.
+These are punitive damages.
+These damages are meant to punish a party for particularly reprehensible conduct.
+A particularly common situation where punitive damages come into play is when a drunk driver causes severe and permanent injury to another party in a collision.
 These damages are limited to $250,000.

 And, as with nearly all legal claims, there is a time limit for filing your case.
 This is also called the statute of limitations.
 Georgia has two different time limits: two years from the date of the car accident to file a lawsuit for personal injury and four years to file for property damage.
 Pending insurance claims won't delay or extend that time limit, so it is important to consult with an attorney early to evaluate the strength of your claim and to make sure you meet the filing deadline.

 Time limits for filing claims and comparative negligence rules can be significant obstacles to pursuing car accident claims.
 Sometimes, they can be outright blockers to these claims.
 That's why it's a good idea to speak with an experienced car accident lawyer to learn the strengths of your claim, details about Georgia car accident laws, and how much compensation may be available in a personal injury lawsuit.
 They may be able to help you get a settlement offer from the driver's insurance company and avoid court altogether.
 Many personal injury attorneys offer a free consultation.